-Skills developed within this course will be current with industry standards along with emerging trends in digital media technologies.
+The course is offered full-time or part-time on-campus or online.
+Skills developed within this course are current with industry standards along with emerging trends in web-based technologies.

 To access the most up to date information about this qualification, go to http://training.gov.au

 This course provides an opportunity to develop technical, creative and project management skills for the following occupations:

 This course may be a pathway to further study.
 Related courses include:

 - CUA51015 – Diploma of Screen and Media – Interactive Media

 Location, dates and times

 - Next Intake: 4 February – 22 November 2019